Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
 - Add box-shadow for your box.
 - Suitable for Paragraphs boxes.
-- The style of the shadow follows the material Designs, preferred to use it as shown above to have best experience.
+- The style of the shadow follows the material design rules, preferred to use it as shown above to have best experience.
 */
 ```
 ![image](https://user-images.githubusercontent.com/69651552/96676352-6ada8180-136d-11eb-85ca-67569a7973c6.png)